 The building of this platform should ideally occur during initial replatforming and the cloud migration of the first few applications.
 Generally speaking, the benefits of building a microservices management platform justify the investment once there are three to five services, depending on the complexity of the services in question.

-In this article, we will first discuss why a microservices platform is needed, and how to build one.
+In this article, we will first discuss why a microservices platform is needed, how to build one, and how to manage microservices.
 Then, we will describe the approach of adopting a cloud infrastructure at scale in an enterprise environment, explain the best methods of setting up a microservices platform, and provide an overview on the processes of change management and continuous delivery.

 Before we begin, we’d like to review the challenges that the release engineering, production operations, and infrastructure teams face when migrating to the cloud and microservices.
 The key difficulty is that such a migration dramatically increases the number of configuration points across multiple dimensions: